StarterCraft/sicrypt/README.md

 ## Installation
 1. [Download](https://github.com/StarterCraft/sicrypt/releases/latest) the latest release.
 2. Follow the installation guidance below:
-    - For version 1.1, please specify the installation folder and click *Start*.
+    - For versions 1.1 and 1.2, please specify the installation folder and click *Start*.

 ## Usage